Non-standard mattresses

 Case example

 Sam has a progressive muscle weakness and degenerative spinal condition.
 He finds it hard to sit up from a lying position and needs help from another person to do so.
-He often wakes up because he is uncomfortable, and finds it easier to breathe if he sleeps with his upper body slightly elevated at an angle, rather than flat.
+He often wakes up because he is uncomfortable.
+He finds it easier to breathe if he sleeps with his upper body slightly elevated at an angle, rather than flat.
 He can’t independently shift his weight to reduce pressure.
 Sam needs to use a bed rail to roll to his side.
 His sleeping problems make him tired, which means it’s hard for him to do daily activities independently.

 Sam applies for funding of a Hi-Lo bed with rails, and a gel-infused pressure prevention mattress.
-Sam supports his funding request with a letter from his therapist, which also recommends a gel-pressure prevention mattress.
+Sam supports his funding request with a letter from his therapist, which also recommends a gel-infused pressure prevention mattress.
 Sam’s therapist believes this mattress will make sleeping more comfortable for Sam, minimise the risk of pressure problems and reduce his sleeping problems.

-However due to the cost of the requested mattress, she needs more information to work out if the gel-infused pressure prevention mattress requested by the therapist is:
+However, due to the cost of the requested mattress, she needs more information to work out if the gel-infused pressure prevention mattress requested by the therapist is:

 • value for money